Geoff Chappell - Software Analyst

 WORK IN PROGRESS - PREVIEW ONLY

 When did the programmers of DR DOS understand what the AARD code tests as its MS-DOS detection, and when did they accommodate it in DR DOS?
-In late 1993 from most sources or early 1992 according to Wikipedia?
+Late 1993 from most sources but early 1992 if you believe Wikipedia.
 I survey the public record and argue that Wikipedia is incorrect.
 But how was there ever any doubt?
 How is there still?

-Very nearly thirty years have passed since December 1991 when the AARD code started greeting Windows 3.1 beta testers with a “Non-fatal error” and the advice to “contact Windows 3.1 beta support”, just for trying to run this pre-release Windows on DR DOS from Digital Research instead of MS-DOS from Microsoft or PC DOS from IBM or some other licensed adaptation by an Original Equipment Manufacturer (OEM).
+Very nearly thirty years have passed since December 1991 when the AARD code started greeting Windows 3.1 beta testers with a “Non-fatal error” and the advice to “contact Windows 3.1 beta support”, just for trying to run this pre-release Windows on DR DOS from Digital Research instead of MS-DOS from Microsoft or some licensed adaptation by an Original Equipment Manufacturer (OEM).

 After an article in a programming magazine and much of a chapter in a successful book, the AARD code (thus named in the article) eventually got a prominent role in one court case and walk-on parts in more.
 It still generates occasional discussion on the Internet, for what that’s ever worth, including recently an entertaining video, Windows’ Hidden Self Destruct Code, which was the immediate prompt of this revisit that you’re now reading.